orayaneejj/orayaneejj/README.md

 I'm a full-stack developer from Thailand, combining my love for technology with my creative background in film and design.
 I enjoy learning and building projects that create meaningful and enjoyable experiences. 💻💡

-- 🔭 I’m currently working on [Blog Post Web App](https://github.com/orayaneejj/Personal-Blog-Post)
+- 🔭 I’m currently working on [E-Commerce-Product-List](https://github.com/orayaneejj/E-Commerce-Product-List)

 - 🌱 I’m currently learning **Typecript**